cnr-isti-vclab/cnr-isti-vclab.github.io/content/post/24-07-01-NewAR/index.md

 reading_time: false
 ---

-We are happy to welcome two new members in the Visual Computing Lab: [Dr. Erika Salvatori ](/authors/marco-potenziani/) and [Dr. Quirino Saraceni](/authors/quirino-saraceni/).
-Erika Salvatori will work on the [REFLEX](/project/reflex/) project, while Quirino Saraceni will work on the [OPUS](/project/opus/) project.
+We are happy to welcome two new members in the Visual Computing Lab: [Dr. Erika Pistolesi ](/authors/marco-potenziani/) and [Dr. Quirino Saraceni](/authors/quirino-saraceni/).
+Erika Pistolesi will work on the [REFLEX](/project/reflex/) project, while Quirino Saraceni will work on the [OPUS](/project/opus/) project.
 Welcome to the team!
 ```